Bohemian Rhapsody: Release

 In the US, the single was also a success, although initially to a lesser extent than in the UK.
 The single, released in December 1975, reached number nine on the Billboard Hot 100 and was certified gold by the Recording Industry Association of America for sales of one million copies.

 In a retrospective article, Anthony DeCurtis of Rolling Stone explained why the song performed less strongly in the US charts by saying that it is "the quintessential example of the kind of thing that doesn't exactly go over well in America".
 Its chart run of 24 weeks, however, placed it at number 18 on Billboard's year-end chart, higher than some number 1s of the year.
 With the Canadian record-buying public, the single fared better, reaching number one in the RPM national singles chart for the week ending 1 May 1976.

 In the US, "Bohemian Rhapsody" was re-released as a double A-side cassette single with "The Show Must Go On" in January 1992, two months after the death of Freddie Mercury, with proceeds going to the Magic Johnson Foundation for AIDS research.
-The song re-entered the Billboard Hot 100 chart after 16 years, reaching number two, and spending 17 weeks on the chart.
+The song re-entered the Billboard Hot 100 chart after 16 years, reaching number two (behind Kris Kross's "Jump"), and spending 17 weeks on the chart.
 After the release of the Queen biopic named after the song, it re-entered the charts for a third time at number 33, marking 26 years since it last charted.